CJColemanB/DeviceLoggerV2/README.md

 - **Python 3** installed on your system.
 - **Flask** installed on your system.
 - ***Note***: Installing the prerequisites is easier through a codespaces environment by doing the following:
-   - Open your terminal at the bottom of the page, or pressing cntrl + i
+   - Open your terminal at the bottom of the page
    - install the libraries:
      ```bash
      python3 -m pip install --upgrade pip